Study tours

 ![]() | ![]() | ![]() |

-The Lowther Road Integrated Community Mental Health Centre (ICMHC) is a state-of-the-art outpatient facility developed by the former Camden and Islington NHS Foundation Trust, now North London NHS Foundation Trust.
+The Lowther Road Integrated Community Mental Health Centre (ICMHC), designed by Ryder Architecture is a state-of-the-art outpatient facility developed by the former Camden and Islington NHS Foundation Trust, now North London NHS Foundation Trust.
 This new-build project replaces an outdated 1980s structure with a flexible and sustainable healthcare facility designed to enhance the delivery of mental health services.

 The strategic vision of the project was to create an integrated, patient-centred environment that consolidates borough-wide mental health services while providing an accessible, welcoming space for service users, staff and the community.
 The design focuses on breaking down stigmas associated with mental health facilities by incorporating open, communal areas, ample natural light and green spaces.